lanl/benchmarks/doc/sphinx/01_branson/branson.rst

    Branson Strong Scaling Performance on Crossroads 200M particles

-Sierra
+AMD Epyc + Nvidia A100
 ------------

-Throughput performance of Branson on Sierra is provided within the following table and figure.
+Throughput performance of Branson on AMD Epyc + Nvidia A100 (using a single GPU) is provided within the following table and figure.

-.. csv-table:: Branson Throughput Performance on Sierra
+.. csv-table::Branson Throughput Performance on AMD Epyc + A100
    :file: gpu.csv
    :align: center
    :widths: 10, 10